Lindsey Graham: Tenure

+In 1994, Graham, along with other Republicans elected that year, promised to serve no more than 12 years in office.
+In 1995, he was one of five Republicans to vote against settling a budget standoff that caused a government shutdown.
+In 1997, he took part in a leadership challenge against House Speaker Newt Gingrich.

 In November 1997, Graham was one of 18 House Republicans to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry into President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal ultimately led to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Graham voted in favor of legislation to open an impeachment inquiry.
 He was a member of the Judiciary Committee, which conducted the inquiry.

 In both the Judiciary Committee vote on forwarding proposed articles of impeachment, and the full House vote on the proposed articles of impeachment, Graham voted for three of the four proposed articles of impeachment.
 He voted against the second count of perjury in the Paula Jones case.
 This made him the only Republican on the Judiciary Committee to vote against any of the proposed articles of impeachment.
 During the inquiry, Graham asked, "Is this Watergate or Peyton Place?"
 The House passed two of the impeachment articles.
 Graham served as a House impeachment manager in the impeachment trial.

+In 1999 and 2001, Graham sponsored the Unborn Victims of Violence Act in the House.
+It passed by margins of 254–172 and 252–172 in 1999 and 2001, respectively.
+The bill sought to make it a federal crime to harm a fetus during an assault of its mother, except by medical professionals with the mother's consent.
+In both cases, the Senate did not take up the bill for a vote.
+In 2004, the similar Unborn Victims of Violence Act was signed into law.

+After the September 11 attacks, Graham voted for the Patriot Act and the Authorization for Use of Military Force of 2001.
+In 2002, Graham voted for the Iraq resolution.

 Committee assignments

-During his service in the House, Graham served on the following committees:
+During his service in the House, Graham had served on the following committees: